akhil3417/akhil3417/README.md

 # Akhil's GitHub Account

 Hi there!
-I'm Akhil, a Linux enthusiast, pentester, web developer, and data scientist.
+I'm Akhil, a Linux enthusiast, pentester, web developer, and Machine Learning enthusiast.
 I'm passionate about using technology to solve problems and create value.

 ## Projects